Using RapidWright Directly in Python 3¶

 Running RapidWright in the Virtual Environment¶

-Now that the virtual environment is setup, we can begin to configure
+Now that the virtual environment is setup, we can begin to experiment

-At this point, you’ll get a prompt and can import java classes to allow you to access any RapidWright Java API:
+At this point, you can import java classes to allow you to access any RapidWright Java API:

 from com.xilinx.rapidwright.device import Device device = Device.getDevice(Device.AWS_F1)